matloff/omsi/README.md

 code and one requiring an essay.
-When a student writes and submits the answers, they will be saved in files **omsi_answer1.py** and **omsi_answer2.txt** in <strong>InstructorDirectory</strong> at the instructor's server, in that student's subdirectory (indexed by e-mail address or other student ID).
+When a student writes and submits the answers, they will be saved in files **omsi_answer1.py** and **omsi_answer2.txt** in <strong>InstructorDirectory</strong> at the instructor's server, in the current exam directory, and in that student's subdirectory (indexed by e-mail address or other student ID).

 The suffix in that first file name arises from the specification **-ext